 The white glow of the mirror shone in the gloom of the study as Harry extinguished the lights one at a time.

 ‘Harry.’
-Sirius’ face appeared.
-A deep frown on his brows.
+Sirius’ face appeared, a deep frown on his brows.
 ‘This isn’t the best time.
-Podmore got himself caught and sentenced to time in Azkaban for being somewhere he shouldn’t be.’
+Podmore got himself caught and sentenced to time in Azkaban for being somewhere he shouldn’t’ve been.’

 ‘He’s an order member?’
 Harry asked.